-Dr. Penelope J. Prenshaw leads a Midtown Entrepreneurship Workshop
+Dr. Prenshaw and students lead a Midtown Entrepreneurship Workshop

 Midtown is a diverse and primarily low income neighborhood adjacent to Millsaps College.
-ELSEWorks supports a holistic strategic plan for community revitalization including economic development, housing, health and wellness, education, and community and culture initiatives.
+ELSEWorks supports a holistic strategic plan for community revitalization including education, economic development, community and culture, and health and wellness initiatives.
 The plan is spearheaded by Midtown Partners, Inc., a non-profit community organization which works to make Midtown a vibrant, healthy, sustainable community in which to live, work, and raise families.

 Hope Enterprise Corporation is a private nonprofit community development financial institution.
 Students assisted with expansion efforts into three rural Mississippi communities that had lost their only banks.
 Students conducted marketing research, participated in membership drives, conducted financial literacy sessions, and attended the grand opening (where new accounts surpassed expectations!).